-Students benefit from hands-on learning, ranking in the top ten universities for undergraduate research and artistry experiences, while also contributing 250,000 hours of community service annually, and taking advantage of a large collection of study abroad programs.
+Mizzou students benefit from hands-on learning, ranking in the top ten universities for undergraduate research and artistry experiences, while also contributing 250,000 hours of community service annually, and taking advantage of a large collection of study abroad programs.

 University of Missouri Stamps Scholars

-All Stamps Scholars will also be members of the prestigious Honors College, and will receive, in addition to their scholarship funding, $16,000 over four years to support educational enhancement activities—research, artistry, study abroad, professional conferences, and more.
+All Stamps Scholars are members of the prestigious Honors College, and receive, in addition to their scholarship funding, $16,000 over four years to support educational enrichment activities—research, artistry, study abroad, professional conferences, and more.

 Selection Process for the MU Stamps Scholars